Information about who can register a birth, what we'll need from you, and what to do once your baby has been registered.

-What we need from you
+What we will need from you

-When you register, we will need:
+When you register, you will need to tell us:

 • your baby's date and place of birth.
 If the birth is one of twins, triplets and so on, then the time of each birth will also be required